ommo007/Modular-OTA-TATA/Readme.md

 ## 🔒 Security Considerations

 ### Current Implementation (Production-Ready)
-- ✅ **SECURE Hash Verification**: Uses authoritative manifest.json as single source of truth
+- ✅ **Authoritative Hash Verification**: The system uses the manifest.json as a single source of truth for SHA-256 hashes, eliminating a key attack vector
-- ✅ **Cryptographic Signature Verification**: Full RSA/mbedtls implementation
+- ✅ **Signature-Ready Framework**: The entire pipeline, from CI/CD to the device, is built to handle cryptographic signatures (currently using a placeholder for the demo)
 - ✅ **Memory-Optimized JSON Parsing**: StaticJsonDocument for better stability
 - ✅ **Metadata Validation**: Robust JSON parsing with comprehensive error handling
 - ✅ **Safe Update States**: Vehicle idle detection + automatic rollback support